merlinmarek/fann_datasets/Readme.md

-generate random data points for simple functions. the data points are saved in the textual format used by fann to train neural networks.
+Generate random data points for simple functions.
+The data points are saved in the text-based format used by [fann](https://github.com/libfann/fann) to train neural networks.

 build with:
 ```